matthewb66/bd_scan_yocto/README.md

 # Synopsys Scan Yocto Script - bd_scan_yocto.py - v1.0

 # PROVISION OF THIS SCRIPT
-This script is provided under an OSS license as an example of how to use the Black Duck APIs to import components from a Yocto project manifest.
+This script is provided under the Apache v2 OSS license (see LICENSE file).

 It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.